PHRABAL/DRL-Reacher/README.md

 ## Results and Future Work

 The above modifications produced outstanding performance.
-The model was able to achieve the 30 reward goal in the least possible amount of time - just 100 episodes.
+The model was able to achieve the 30 reward goal in the least possible amount of time - <strong>just 100 episodes</strong>.

 I did experiment with tuning other hyperparameters, but they did not have the same positive impact as hidden layer node reduction and learning rate changes described above.
 Having said that, I believe that adjustments to the Ornstein-Uhlenbeck noise level, which controls the amount of exploration the agent does, could yield improved results in some environments.
 Decaying the noise level (exploration) over time is regularly done in other deep reinforcement learning algorithms.
 However, since my model had already achieve maximum performance for this task, there was no need to explore it further.